Psychological stress: Neutrality of stressors

 Stress is a non-specific response.
 It is neutral, and what varies is the degree of response.
 It is all about the context of the individual and how they perceive the situation.
 Hans Selye defined stress as "the nonspecific (that is, common) result of any demand upon the body, be the effect mental or somatic."
 This includes the medical definition of stress as a physical demand and the colloquial definition of stress as a psychological demand.
 A stressor is inherently neutral meaning that the same stressor can cause either distress or eustress.
 It is individual differences and responses that induce either distress or eustress.

 Types of stressors

 A stressor is any event, experience, or environmental stimulus that causes stress in an individual.
 These events or experiences are perceived as threats or challenges to the individual and can be either physical or psychological.
 Researchers have found that stressors can make individuals more prone to both physical and psychological problems, including heart disease and anxiety.

 Stressors are more likely to affect the health of an individual when they are "chronic, highly disruptive, or perceived as uncontrollable".
 In psychology, researchers generally classify the different types of stressors into four categories: 1) crises/catastrophes, 2) major life events, 3) daily hassles/microstressors, and 4) ambient stressors.
 According to Ursin (1988), the common factor between these categories is an inconsistency between expected events ("set value") and perceived events ("actual value") that cannot be resolved satisfactorily, which puts stress into the broader context of cognitive-consistency theory.
+For scientific research, several laboratory and clinical stress tests with well-defined stressors have been developed.